 It is a trick because most of us have lost touch with it so much that we have to re-learn something very common.
 For many of us, we never got “triggered” to learn this.

-The nature of what we want affects our wallet.
-The duration between when our wants spring the trap upon us against also matters.
+The nature of what we want eventually will affect our wallets.
+The duration between when our wants spring the trap upon us also matters.

 I had a want that is rather simple.

 - I do a good job managing my wealth machines